Vyral/base-template/_posts/2019-01-25-introducing-mitzi-santayana-team-lallys-newest-buyer-specialist.md

 Mitzi is now a buyer specialist for Team Lally.
 As a military spouse, she has a lot of experience with moving in and out of the island, so if you have any real estate needs at all, **her service is designed with you in mind.**

 Mitzi’s favorite part of working with a team is that her teammates all have each other’s backs.
-When you utilize Mitzi as an agent, you can have the entire team as leverage to use.
+When you utilize Mitzi as an agent, you will also have the help of our entire team.

 As our new buyer specialist, **Mitzi looks forward to being your No. 1 agent.** Let’s go find you your dream home!